rinswind/distributed-greeter/tasks.md

 - *NOTE*: The suggested security architecture
   - Use RDS (rather than MySQL pods)
-  - Use MemoryDB for Redis (rather than Redis pods)
+  - Use Elasticache for Redis (rather than Redis pods)
-  - Use IAM talk to RDS and MemoryDB
+  - Use IAM to talk to RDS and MemoryDB
   - Use K8S Secure Store CSI driver to store JWT secret in AWS Secrets Manager
   - Rotate secrets